p-alvarenga/Algorithms-in-C/README.md

 <br/>

+> [!Note]
-The Algorithms are divided by directories following a very simple structure, as outlined below:
+> The Algorithms are divided by directories following a very simple structure, as outlined below:

 ```